Cortex / Evidentiary Memory

 CI can diff repeated outputs and reject non-deterministic proof generation.

-The proof bundle is the courtroom binder: portable, inspectable, CI-gated, and ready for downstream Evidence Pack integration.
+The proof bundle is portable, inspectable, CI-gated, and ready for downstream Evidence Pack integration.

 Invariant manifest